jtherrmann/http-server/README.md

 and then get the contents of any directory or file for which the server has read access.

-It seems that many browsers automatically remove `/../` from URLs, so this vulnerability may not be obvious if you're developing a server and only testing it using a browser.
+It seems that many browsers automatically remove `..` components from URIs, so this vulnerability may not be obvious if you're developing a server and only testing it using a browser.
 In order to test this problem at the command line, run `jth-default-server` from any directory and then run `jth-http-client` in a separate terminal.
-The client script prompts you for URIs to request from the server and prints the server's responses, so that you can request URIs containing `/../` without interference from the browser.
+The client script prompts you for URIs to request from the server and prints the server's responses, so that you can request URIs containing `..` components without interference from the browser.

 I anticipated this vulnerability early on, but I decided to leave it in so that I could use it to demonstrate the security implications of neglecting to